ZaHooman/StyleSync/README.md

 # 🎨 StyleSync

 **StyleSync** is a personalized learning assistant that adapts to your preferred learning style—visual, auditory, or kinesthetic.
-Built during a hackathon, it combines a quick onboarding quiz with AI-powered content delivery to enhance user engagement and learning efficiency.
+It's premise is to combine a quick onboarding quiz with AI-powered content delivery to enhance user engagement and learning efficiency.

 ---